See the new trends report: 2025 Trends in Garden Design

 The use of composites and hardwoods will offer more flexible design options, such as this horizontal fence screen whose width, gap, material and frames are customizable for individualizing outdoor spaces.
 Photo by: Cheri Stringer APLD, Owner TLC Gardens.

-“There’s an increasing trend in fire pits of all kinds,” says Cheri Stringer APLD, owner TLC Gardens in Boulder County, Colo.
+“There’s an increasing trend in fire pits of all kinds,” says Cheri Stringer APLD, owner TLC Gardens in Boulder County, CO.
 “People are thinking of them differently, more as accents in the landscape.
 For example, they want a fire area separate from the cooking area.
 They’re becoming transitional fire pits with customization like round, rectangular, and portable designs.
 Stringer also notices this customization trend in landscape materials.
 “More composites and hardwoods like Batu and ipe, for instance, are being integrated into the landscape as inlaid decks against natural gray concrete, or as horizontal panel fences being used as a screen.
 I also see people wanting to use more iron in their gardens,” she says.

 The outdoor experience is shifting from simple dining areas to ‘chat groups’ with areas designed solely for relaxing and conversation.
 Design Susan Cohan, APLD.
 Photo by: Susan Cohan, APLD.